cipA

 interaction

-on a multifaceted molecular scaffold whose "cohesin" domains interact with corresponding
+consortium on a multifaceted molecular scaffold whose "cohesin" domains

 - statement: Shows dockerin internal symmetry suggesting dual binding mode